Galatasaray can win against Chelsea today: Didier Drogba

-On eve of the Chelsea clash, striker believes his side can prevail despite the English giants being '10 times better'
+On eve of the Chelsea clash in the Champions League round of 16 tie, Ivory Coast striker believes his side can prevail despite the English giants being '10 times better'

 London: Didier Drogba has said former club Chelsea are "10 times better" than his current side, Galatasaray, ahead of the teams' Champions League meeting in Istanbul tonight.